Israel Jacob Kligler: Scientific and medical career

 "original and interesting.
 He did not put a lot of importance in formal lectures and his teaching method was largely to require his students to read appropriate material including research articles followed by extensive class critical discussions and analysis with emphasis on experiment.
 Such that he stressed a hands on approach and instructed students to design their own experimental methods."

 The knowledge and experience he acquired before coming to Palestine, his organizational abilities, initiative and obvious talents in planning and carrying out projects turned Kligler into a respected and valued director and a member of many committees.
 He insisted on personally overseeing every facet of his work, and everything had to be carried out according to his directions and specifications.
 In the Malaria Research Unit it was he who planned all the operational projects down to the smallest detail, and allocated the funding that was given to him.
 His administrative work was accompanied by research and experiments, the outcome of which significantly contributed to the eradication of the disease.
-His managerial style and abrupt communication with people whose knowledge he did not appreciate did result in strong criticism, criticism he disregarded.
+His managerial style and abrupt communication with people whose knowledge he did not appreciate did result in strong criticism, which he disregarded.
 Throughout his career at the Hebrew University, the department he built became the most productive and the largest in the Life Sciences Institute.
 He excelled in obtaining funding for research.
-His fame and his connections helped him raise great sums of money, mainly from the USA, which enabled him to recruit researchers and workers, to purchase the equipment for the laboratories and to finance research projects that kept piling up.
+His fame and his connections helped him raise great sums of money, mainly from the US, which enabled him to recruit researchers and workers, to purchase the equipment for the laboratories and to finance research projects that kept piling up.

 Anti-malaria campaign

-Kligler was a key contributor to the eradication of malaria in Israel.
-Malaria was a major factor in morbidity and death in the country, and had important repercussions for Jewish settlement.
-Before aliyah, Kligler gathered information about the health issues in the country and acquired experience in the field by joining a delegation for the Study of Yellow Fever in South America.
+Kligler was a key contributor to the eradication of malaria in British Mandate Palestine.
+Malaria was a major factor in morbidity and death in the region, and had important repercussions for Jewish settlement.
+Kligler gathered information about the health issues in the country and acquired experience in the field by joining a delegation for the Study of Yellow Fever in South America.
 Kligler prepared a malaria eradication program that was sent to several organizations and public figures, including Justice Louis Brandeis, who visited the country in 1919 and was shocked by the morbidity from malaria.
-After failing to convince Chaim Weizmann and the Zionist executives of the need to invest in the eradication of malaria Brandeis privately financed $10,000 for an experimental project through Hadassah, which Kligler directed.
+After failing to convince Chaim Weizmann and the Zionist executives of the need to invest in the eradication of malaria, Brandeis privately financed $10,000 for an experimental project through Hadassah, which Kligler directed.

 In the Galilee and around Lake Kinnereth (Sea of Galilee), malaria had decimated the Jewish settlements, with the incidence rate running at more than 95 percent of the workers in 1919.
 Kligler's report of 1921 showed that the incidence rate had been cut drastically, with many settlements reporting no cases at all.

-Brandeis was impressed by the program writing:
+Brandeis was impressed by the program, writing:

 "I have Kligler's Anti-Malaria Report for May–June 1921 and think the results most satisfactory.
 Fundamental work - ably, conscientiously and economically done - by one who seems to be thinking only of his job and its relation to the great work at hand."